NethermindEth/Forta-Agents/Balancer-Bots/Large-Swap/README.md

 ### Mainnet

-> For this test, uncomment the lines indicated in `src/agent.config.ts`, set an Ethereum Mainnet RPC url at `jsonRpcUrl` in your
+> For this test, uncomment the lines indicated in `src/agent.config.ts` and set an Ethereum Mainnet RPC url as `jsonRpcUrl` in your `forta.config.json` file.
-`forta.config.json` file.

 ```
 npm run block 14976860